Last Updated on April 19, 2023

 Also, make sure that they are more active.

-What should you do if your Great Pyrenees is growing too fast?
+What should you do if your pup is growing too fast?

 If your Great Pyrenees is growing too fast, take him to the vet, who will detect any hormonal abnormalities.